-The following document will assist you on how the steward deals with such complaints...
+The following document will assist you on how the steward deals with harassment complaints...

 The Occupational Health & Safety Act (or its successor, the Saskatchewan Employment Act) requires all employers to develop, in consultation with the occupational health committee, a written policy to prevent harassment in the workplace.
-Employers must implement that policy and post it in the workplace.
-What does your say?
-For additional info please read the following...

-For additional info on this topic please click Know Your Workplace Harassment document below.
+For additional information on this topic, please click on Know Your Workplace Harassment document below.

-For additional info on this topic please click The Saskatchewan Human Rights Commission document below.
+For additional info on this topic, please click Member-To-Member Harassment: What To Do document below.

 For an explanation of each of these reasons, please click below.